Canadian Energy ETFs for an Oil & Gas Boom in 2025

 This is because they allow you to buy an entire sector or basket of stocks without having to bet on an individual company to succeed.
 This is even more critical in the oil and gas sector.

-Some companies were coming out of the pandemic that, at the time of writing, have returned in excess of 1000%, while others have fizzled out.
+Some companies were coming out of the pandemic that returned in excess of 1000%, while others completely fizzled out.
 Choosing the wrong company could have had you underperforming by a wide margin.
+This is why buying an energy ETF can be seen as a much better option for the average retail investor.

 As the saying goes, “time in the market is better than timing the market.”
 This has proven to stand the test of time.
 Taking a position in the top Canadian energy ETFs is one of the best options to diversify and gain exposure to the sector.